Brprb08/orbital-control-simulator/README.md

 ## Why I Built This

 I got interested in orbital mechanics after watching a few rocket launches and started digging into what actually happens after liftoff.
 I didn’t have a background in orbital physics or game development, so I used this project as a way to learn both.
 I wanted something that combined low-level systems, real-time performance, physics modeling, and 3D visualization.
 This led to me making a simulator that models real orbital behavior using a custom C++ physics engine, double-precision integration, and Unity-based rendering.
-The goal was never just to visualize orbits, it was to understand and simulate them accurately.
+The goal wasn’t just to visualize orbits.
+It was to understand and simulate them as accurately as possible.

 ---